 The 850 Code Page is selected when SW4:(5-8) = 0100.
-Figure 9-5 below is an actual printout from a 424M printer set to use the 850 Code Page.

 To simplify the exchange of computerized documents between countries, the International Standards Organization (ISO) defined a new code page called 850, for use across national boundaries.
 This 850 code page can be used instead of local code pages and reduces the need for code page switching because the sender and the recipient always use the same code page.